deepika-verma-12/dsw-well-to-well-correlation/README.md

-# Automated Stratigraphic Correlation via Constraint-Based Dynamic Space Warping
+# Well-to-Well Correlation analysis of Geophysical Well-log data of the October Oil Field Gulf of Suez Using Dynamic Space Warping Technique

 ## 📝 Overview
 This repository provides a Python-based scientific implementation for automated stratigraphic well-log alignment using Dynamic Space Warping (DSW) with a customizable Sakoe-Chiba window constraint.